IBM/aspera-cli/docs/README.erb.md

 > [!TIP]
 > The node is identified by identifier.
-> To use an name instead, one can use the percent selector, like `%name:"my node"`
+> To use an name instead, one can use the percent selector, like `%name:"my node"`.
+> The path is identifier by a path, one can specify a file id, with `%id:123`.
+> If the id is left blank: `%id:`, then if means `*`, i.e. all.

 ##### Example: List permissions on a shared folder